Recent Updates

 Éco Entreprises Québec (ÉEQ) Report – Biodegradable and compostable packaging

-ÉEQ released a report on the challenges and considerations associated with compostable and biodegradable packaging, including eight recommendations for companies throughout the recovery and recycling value chain.
+ÉEQ released a report on the challenges and considerations associated with compostable and biodegradable packaging, including nine recommendations for companies throughout the recovery and recycling value chain.

 Member committee